MaxAntson/RegalSeaGoddess/README.md

 ## App Demo

-A demonstration of the species distribution model in the accessible area (the video focuses on the Mediterranean).
+A demonstration of the species distribution model in the accessible area.
 Note that the final plot is still a work in progress - experiments in `src` shall help to finalise this.

 https://github.com/user-attachments/assets/dd116b2d-f017-449e-be5a-172d0e663cd2